-Each year Barnet Church, St John the Baptist, opens its tower to the public on Saturdays in July.
+Each year Barnet Church, St John the Baptist, opens its tower to the public.
 Weather permitting, you’ll be treated to some of the best views in the region.

 The church originally dates back to the 15th century but was reworked and expanded four hundred years later in 1875 in the Gothic Revival style by noted Victorian architect William Butterfield.
 Butterfield’s prolific work included All Saints, Margaret Street in Fitzrovia, internal alterations to St Paul’s, Covent Garden, Rugby School chapel and quadrangle, Keble College in Oxford, Baldock rectory (alongside the town’s Knights Templar church), St Mary Brookfield in Dartmouth Park and St Mary Magdalene, Enfield.
 His designs are noted for their use of different coloured bricks or stone (polychromy) with stripes or checkerboard in the case of Barnet Church.